 I Love the Nightlife – The Festival Village in Hyde Park

 As you might have guessed, Sydney will be alive and buzzing during the festival and it doesn’t stop till… well I’m not sure it does stop actually.
 Anyway, the Festival has its own bar in Hyde Park complete with all kinds of entertainment to keep you in a festival mood including “The Famous Spiegeltent”.

 During the day, “The Famous Spiegeltent” is family friendly but after dark however it is a different story.
 As kids go home to bed the grown-ups come out to play.

-Parramatta hosts its own opening party on 8th January with ‘free events galore’.
+Parramatta has ‘free events galore’.
 Maybe Parramatta is taking over the festival as there appears to be some pretty cool things happening in the middle of Sydney.